 NJ Tech & Life Sciences Companies Can Now Apply to Sell Their Net Operating Losses & Unused Research & Development Tax Credits for Cash

-The New Jersey Economic Development Authority (NJEDA) announced that it is currently accepting applications for its 2021 Net Operating Loss (NOL) Program, which was recently expanded as part of the New Jersey Economic Recovery Act of 2020.
-The NOL Program enables early-stage technology and life sciences companies in the Garden State to sell their New Jersey net operating losses and unused research and development (R&D) tax credits to unrelated profitable corporations for cash.
-The NJEDA is accepting applications online through June 30, 2021 at http://www.njeda.com/nol.
+TRENTON, N.J.
+(May 3, 2023) – The New Jersey Economic Development Authority (NJEDA) opened applications this week for its 2023 Technology Business Tax Certificate Transfer Program, commonly known as the Net Operating Loss (NOL) Program.
+The program enables early-stage technology and life sciences businesses in the Garden State to sell a percentage of their New Jersey net operating losses and unused research and development (R&D) tax credits to unrelated profitable corporations for cash.

-To date, more than $1.07 billion in funding has been distributed to over 550 technology and life sciences companies since the program’s inception in the late 1990s.
-The average award for companies approved to sell their net operating losses through the program in 2020 was $1.1 million.
+Since the program’s inception in the late 1990s, more than $1.17 billion in funding has been distributed to over 570 technology and life sciences companies.
+The average award for companies approved to sell their net operating losses through the program in 2022 was over $3.1 million.